Special Rate and Charge Schemes

 What projects are covered?

-The Special Charge Scheme helps fund improvements like:
+The Special Rate and Charge Schemes help fund improvements like:

 It can also be used for other projects, such as township development or traffic management.

-The Special Charge Scheme has been in place for many years.
+Special Rate and Charge Schemes have been in place for many years.
 Since the 1920s, landowners have contributed to local improvements such as roads and drainage systems.

 The scheme is usually introduced when the planned improvements will mainly benefit a specific group of properties.